Homemade Corned Beef

 Growing up in New England, my mother sometimes made a boiled dinner of corned beef with cabbage, potatoes and carrot.
 I can’t say I was a big fan of the cabbage and it wasn’t until recently that I learned that it’s actually called a New England boiled dinner, but the potatoes and carrots were great along with slices of the moist, pink meat always served with a dollop of spicy brown mustard alongside.

 When delis were more plentiful in New York City, back then, I’d look forward to our visits to get one of those loaded-up sandwiches stacked ridiculously high.
 A friend who grew up not far from me, recently told that they you’re supposed to order an extra piece of bread, pull out some of the meat, and eat a “normal-sized” sandwich – then take the rest home to make another one.
 I didn’t know that.
 I always ate the whole thing.
 Gulp.

 A few weeks back, I was having lunch with Gregory, a French chef friend who runs Mon Éclair.
 He used to live in the U.S., and the subject of corned beef came up.
 I replied that it was unusual for French people to know corned beef, rather than pastrami, and he said “Moi?
 J’adore le corned beef!”

 Part of the affection for pastrami is that it has somewhat of an iconic status, and the vowel-ending word rolls off the French tongue easier than the hard consonant-ending, “corned beef.”
 But the other part is that “to corn” is a verb that doesn’t exist in the French vocabulary.
 (The word “corn” originally referred to the large grains of salt that is used for salting the meat.)
 The verb maïser, or “to corn,” hasn’t been added to the French verb dictionary, yet.

-While lunching with my chef pal over lunch at his popular Le Bar à Burger, he mentioned that he could get brisket in Paris.
+While lunching with my chef pal over lunch, he mentioned that he could get brisket in Paris.
 Huh?
 That was news to me, and others who’ve sent me quite a few messages from people over the years looking for brisket-cut meat in France.